MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to manage whether an ActiveX control marked safe for scripting can interact with a script.
+This policy setting allows you to manage, whether an ActiveX control marked safe for scripting can interact with a script.

 If you enable this policy setting, script interaction can occur automatically without user intervention.